 I play the piano, mostly hymns and Christmas music, but not well.
 Still, I can probably muddle through anything you want in the key of C, as long as it doesn’t have sixteenth notes.

 I enjoy cooking but I’m better at traditional comfort foods than fancy fare.
 I love baking and am fairly accomplished there.
 However, as I’m getting older and have developed writer’s backside, I tend bake for friends rather than consume the goodies myself.
-Athletics is not my strong suit, but I enjoy a good hike through the woods.
-Our home in rural Connecticut provides lots of opportunities for that.
+I never considered myself much of an athlete but a few years ago I suddenly decided that I wanted to run a triathlon.
+I’ve completed two so far.
+I also enjoy a good hike through the woods.
+Our home in Central Oregon provides lots of opportunities for that.

-Even so, I have stayed away from writing within the Christian fiction genre, preferring to write books which readers of every faith or none can related to.
+Even so, I have stayed away from writing within the Christian fiction genre, preferring to write books that resonate with readers of every faith or none.

 You know, I’ve really found something to appreciate in every place I’ve lived.
-I’ve had homes in Oregon, Colorado, Virginia, Georgia, Illinois, Texas, Washington, and now Connecticut.
+I’ve had homes in Oregon, Colorado, Virginia, Georgia, Illinois, Texas, Washington, Connecticut before coming full circle and returning to my home state of Oregon.
 And I spent almost five years in Mexico.
 Moving so frequently wasn’t always easy, but every one of those moves added to my experience and, I think, made me a better writer.
 In hindsight, I wouldn’t have skipped a single one.
 I met wonderful people with each move.
 At the end of the day, that is what makes a place interesting.

 Yes.
 I’d love to be a singer in a New York cabaret with lots of candles on the tables, where couples dressed for a night on the town snuggle together in rounded leather booths while I sing standards from the Cole Porter songbook.
 However, I fear this is a ship that has sailed.